JuliaCI/PkgBenchmark.jl/README.md

 * `script` is the script with the benchmarks.
 Defaults to `PKG/benchmark/benchmarks.jl`
 * `require` is the REQUIRE file containing dependencies needed for the benchmark.
 Defaults to `PKG/benchmark/REQUIRE`.
 * `resultsdir` the directory where to file away results.
 Defaults to `PKG/benchmark/.results`.
 Provided the repository is not dirty, results generated will be saved in this directory in a file named `<SHA1_of_commit>.jld`.
 And can be used later by functions such as `judge`.
 If you choose to, you can save the results manually using `writeresults(file, results)` where `results` is the return value of `benchmarkpkg` function.
 It can be read back with `readresults(file)`.
-* `fileresults` if set to false, results will not be saved in `resultsdir`.
+* `saveresults` if set to false, results will not be saved in `resultsdir`.
-* `promptfile` if set to false, you will prompted to confirm before saving the results.
+* `promptsave` if set to false, you will prompted to confirm before saving the results.
 * `promptoverwrite` if set to false, will not asked to confirm before overwriting previously saved results for a commit.

 _Returns:_